 What can I do to improve my COPD symptoms and overall quality of life?

 Along with seeing your doctor regularly and developing the best treatment plan for you with your doctor, alternative treatments may be beneficial.
 When it comes to learning your COPD stage or about your BODE Index and COPD, you may feel worried or afraid.
 Remember to share how you feel with your doctor.
-Many of our patients have seen improvements in their overall quality of life and are able to breathe easier after stem cell treatment.
-Because stem cell therapy promotes healing from within, it has helped many people feel better and get back to their favorite activities.
-If you or someone you love has COPD, emphysema, chronic bronchitis or another chronic lung disease, contact us at (800) 729-3065 to learn more about your options.
+Many of our patients have seen improvements in their overall quality of life and are able to breathe easier after cellular therapy.
+Because cellular therapy promotes healing from within, it has helped many people feel better and get back to their favorite activities.
+If you or someone you love has COPD, emphysema, chronic bronchitis or another chronic lung disease, contact us at 888-745-6697 to learn more about your options.